 - Oral applications, in-person opportunities through job fairs and outreach programs, multiple language formats and ensuring that online formats meet accessibility standards increase opportunities for a more diverse candidate pool.

-3. Are recruiters equipped with non-biased hiring protocols?
+3. Are recruiters equipped with non-biased hiring protocols to address DE&I?

 While recruiters and hiring managers have the best intentions at creating an equitable and fair process for candidate searches, vetting and interviewing, studies have shown that some traditional hiring methods established over decades may be deterrents to increasing DE&I in hiring due to unconscious bias and other factors.
 Recruiters should be supported with every tool at their disposal to help them build a diverse candidate pool and increase placements through training and practice.
 Invest in new technologies that are specifically geared towards DE&I initiatives.
 When diversity experts are helping organizations build their plans, carve out a significant portion dedicated to training recruiters and helping them uncover sourcing and hiring techniques that address unconscious bias and support DE&I goals.
 These areas can include: